-7.1 This chapter provides an overview of the main principles and procedures concerning the development of government legislation (Acts of Parliament and regulations—that is, primary and secondary legislation) at the executive level.
+7.1 This chapter provides an overview of the main principles and procedures concerning the development of government legislation (Acts of Parliament and secondary legislation) at the executive level.
 The chapter covers:

 - the Speech from the Throne and the Prime Minister's statement;

 - the purpose, development, and monitoring of the government legislation programme;

 - the role of the Legislation Coordinator in the Cabinet Office;

 - the role of the Law Commission and its work programme;

 - the process for the development and approval of government legislation;